New xCloud game streaming service likely uses blockchain

-Developers will get data on sales in real time, get royalties paid near fee-free and on the run, and can have their titles play on any device with a screen (an unbeatably big install base).
+Imagine: Developers will get data on sales in real time, get royalties paid near fee-free and on the run, and can have their titles play on any device with a screen (an unbeatably big install base).
 Meanwhile, consumers could have access to - and true ownership of - all of their games (and in-game characters and items) on demand no matter what device they are on.

-Xbox Scarlett Cloud and the blockchain could very well be a match made in heaven.
+Game Pass, xCloud and the Blockchain could very well be a match made in heaven.

 Latest gaming headlines